datamikko/locationdata/README.md

 ## Accessibility fallback

-**Lisää demodataa** generates a realistic dataset in the same schema for the mode currently selected.
+**Add demo data / Lisää demodataa** generates a realistic dataset in the same schema for the mode currently selected.
 Students who can't go outside — weather, mobility, safety, darkness — can still complete the assignment, and the page flags demo rows so a teacher can see which submissions used it.

 ## Privacy

 Nothing is sent anywhere; all data stays in the browser.
 Exports contain metres and seconds relative to the student's own starting point, never latitude/longitude, and the starting point itself is never written to the file — so a submitted CSV cannot be traced back to where the student lives.
+Altitude is the one absolute value in the file; it is metres above sea level, which narrows a location down about as much as knowing the town does.
 Worth telling students anyway: name places with ordinary words rather than addresses, and don't start the walk at your own front door.

 ## Files